sentheta/SC2002-Project/README.md

 Consideration:

   Should we make Employee an interface instead of class?
+NO LOL, need the constructor

+  Should we split App to App and DataLoader?

 Fix to do: